mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

    "42", ":hwlabel:`SHIFT` + :hwlabel:`X2`",               "Press to create a loop out point at the current Location."
    "43", ":hwlabel:`</> PARAM 1 2`",                       "Press to add/remove rating stars to the loaded track."
    "43", ":hwlabel:`SHIFT` + :hwlabel:`</> PARAM 1 2`",    "Press to change the track color in the library."
    "44", ":hwlabel:`SLIP`",                                "Press to enable or disable Slip Mode.
 In Slip Mode, you can jump to cue points, trigger loops or use the platters, while the track’s timeline continues.
-In other words, when you deactivate Slip Mode, the track will resume normal playback from where it would have been if you had never done anything (i.e., as if the track had been playing forward the whole time)."
+In other words, when you deactivate Slip Mode, the track will resume normal playback from where it would have been if you had never done anything (i.e., as if the track had been playing forward the whole time).

+   After scratch, hot cue play and reverse play the slip mode releases itself so the timeline of the track jumps back to original position after the action is done.
+Slip mode reactivates itself after 250ms so you can continue with more actions in slip mode almost immediately after."
    "45", ":hwlabel:`CENSOR`",                              "Press and hold this button to play the track in :hwlabel:`REVERSE`.
 When releasing the button, the track immediately starts playing from it's momentary position.

-   If :hwlabel:`SLIP` was active then after releasing the button the track continues as it had been playing forward the whole time (:hwlabel:`CENSOR`).
-If you want to use the Censor function a 2nd time, make sure to enable :hwlabel:`SLIP` again."
+   If :hwlabel:`SLIP` was active then after releasing the :hwlabel:`CENSOR` button the track continues as it had been playing forward the whole time (:hwlabel:`CENSOR`).
+Slip mode stays enabled so you can continue with more actions in slip mode."
    "45", ":hwlabel:`SHIFT` + :hwlabel:`CENSOR`",           "Press to activate a backspin with the length set by the :hwlabel:`STOP TIME` knob."
    "46", ":hwlabel:`BEAT GRID ADJUST`",                    "Press to adjust the Beat Grid to the current play position."
    "46", ":hwlabel:`SHIFT` + :hwlabel:`BEAT GRID ADJUST`", "Press to activate Quantize mode."